mariogolbano/HTDEMUCS-for-interference-mitigation/README.md

 ## Acknowledgements

 - Adapted from **HTDemucs** (Défossez et al., Facebook AI Research).
-- RF domain adaptation and dataset framework developed as part of the UC3M Master’s Thesis on data-driven interference rejection.
+- RF domain adaptation and dataset framework developed as part of the UC3M Master’s Thesis on data-driven framework for interference rejection.
 - Inspired by and connected to the RF Challenge community (MIT, UC3M, Bar-Ilan, MIT-LL).